FioChuck/cloud-composer-demo/README.md

 # TL;DR

 Two simple Cloud Composer Airflow DAGs _(Directed Acyclic Graph)_ that move partitioned Parquet files from Google Cloud Storage into BigQuery.
+The partitioned files contain stock data ingested via the [Alpaca](https://alpaca.markets/) Market Data API.
+Follow [this template](https://github.com/FioChuck) for interfacing with the API.

+Both workflows aggregate trade samples into daily buckets.
 This repo can be used as a deployment template for Cloud Composer via GitHub Actions.
 It also acts as a Dataplex Data Lineage demo.

 # Overview